Sid-Sun/replicator-kuma/README.md

     - also, add `cross-monitoring` for all uptime kuma instances (even monitor the main instance itself) - this will cause all instances to monitor themselves but since only main instance is source of truth, it is unavoidable
     - notification channels and notifications for monitors are not replicated by default, you must configure this across the fleet manually (or via the API - but then why why Replicator Kuma at all?)
 4. When Replicator Kuma decides to restore, it will:

-    1. stop the running instance of uptime-kuma within the container (gracefully)
+    1. stop the running instance of uptime-kuma within the container (gracefully) - monitoring it until it quits
     2. drop the DB tables
     3. restore the data from dump from restic backup (this takes a lil bit)
     4. start the process again